bhk/build/example.md

     CC.flags = $(if $(filter debug,$V),-g, ... )

-Instead, it is much more elegant to leverage Minion's property evaluation and group property definitions into classes whose names incorporate `$V`.
+Instead, it is much more elegant to leverage Minion's property evaluation and group property definitions into classes whose names incorporate `$V`, like this:

     CC.inherit = CC-$V _CC